vhscom/after-dark/README.md

 #### Custom Styles

-To add your own theme styles or override existing CSS without having to change theme files do the following:
+To add your own theme styles or override existing CSS without hacking the theme do the following:

-1. Create a `critical-custom.css` in your site's `layouts/partials` directory.
+1. Create a `global-styles.html` file in your site's `layouts/partials` directory.
+1. Copy the contents of `global-styles.html` from `themes/after-dark/layouts/partials` to the new file.
+1. Make a directory called `static/css` and create a file called `critical-custom.css` there.
+1. Update `layouts/partials/global-styles.html` to point your new customization file.
-1. Add your custom styles inside the file.
+1. Customize styles in your `critical-custom.html`, modeling from the example below.

 Example customization file: